dgasmith/gau2grid/README.md

 # Authors
-This code was inspired by a number of folks and helped out by even more.
+This code was inspired by a number of folks and quite a few provided excellent advice.

-Daniel G. A. Smith - Code author
+ - Daniel G. A. Smith - Code author
-Rob M. Parrish - Original collocation code
+ - Rob M. Parrish - Original collocation code
-Andy C. Simmonett - RSH coefficients
+ - Andy C. Simmonett - RSH coefficients
-Lori A. Burns - CMake, building, and library linking Ben Pritchard - Generator and vectorization recommendations
+ - Lori A. Burns - CMake, building, and library linking
+ - Ben Pritchard - Generator and vectorization recommendations